Predictive Analytics in Insurance – Top 6 Use Cases for 2023

 Armed with more granular data and leveraging predictive analytics in insurance modeling, actuaries can now build products better suited to dynamic business and market conditions, risk patterns, and risk concentrations.

-In other words, insurance predictive modeling analyzes historical costs, claims, expenses, risks, and profits and then projects them into the future, giving insurers the opportunity to dynamically adjust quoted premiums.
+In other words, insurance predictive modeling analyzes historical costs, claims, expenses, risks, and profits and then projects them into the future, allowing insurers to dynamically adjust quoted premiums.
 For instance, in property insurance, continual monitoring of variables like claim history in the neighborhood, construction costs, and weather patterns helps to predict risk and price more accurately.

-By analyzing customer preferences, behavioral signals, buying patterns, and pricing sensitivity, companies are able to use their predictive modeling algorithms powered by machine learning to constantly optimize and showcase more relevant insurance products.
+By analyzing customer preferences, behavioral signals, buying patterns, and pricing sensitivity, companies can use their predictive modeling algorithms powered by machine learning to constantly optimize and showcase more relevant insurance products.

 Up until now, it was difficult to customize policies at the individual level.
 However, companies can now use pay-as-you-go and dynamic pricing models based on customers’ predicted risk, behavioral signals, and buying preferences.